fbenitachen/fbenitachen/README.md

 ## 👩🏻‍💻 Data Scientist | Business Intelligence | Software Engineer

 🔭 Currently working on:
-Developing cutting-edge AI applications using generative models like OpenAI GPT3/4, Gemini, llama/llama2, Nvidia Megatron, Bloom, and more.
+- Developing cutting-edge AI applications using generative models like OpenAI GPT3/4, Gemini, llama/llama2, Nvidia Megatron, Bloom, and more.
-Consulting on AI strategies and data pipelines for businesses and public entities.
+- Consulting on AI strategies and data pipelines for businesses and public entities.
-Help startups and growth companies set up AI/ML features.
+- Help startups and growth companies set up AI/ML features.<br/>
 🌱 Currently learning:
 Exploring the intersection of law and AI, focusing on legal aspects of generative models and intellectual property.
 Keeping up with the latest advancements in machine learning and natural language processing.
 Creating and deploying in production Agents using LLMs